zuckschwerdt/zed-rmate-server/README.md

 # zed-rmate-server

-A simple proof-of-concpet rmate server for Zed.
+A simple proof-of-concept rmate server for Zed.

 Handles rmate TCP connections and uses Zed with tmp files.

 This could be a lot more robust, feature full, safer, prettier.
 It could be generalized to support any editor.
 But really is just intended to be a short-term stop-gap until proper support is added in Zed.

 Note that error handling is a mess.
-There are unwraps.
 It will basically panic on any problem.
 I might clean that up later…

 ## Usage